 The UL Safety Index quantifies the influence of social forces, protective frameworks and specific outcomes related to unintentional injury.
 These drivers were selected through research that safety, and health outcomes are influenced by the physical and social environment, as well as individuals and their behavior.
 The three drivers provide a diverse sampling of data across the physical, social and behavioral domains.

-The indicators are measures of economic output, education, technology, governance, codes and standards, consumer protections, labor protections, road safety frameworks and health outcomes.
+The indicators are measures of economic output, education, technology, governance, codes and standards, consumer protections, OSH Framework, road safety frameworks and health outcomes.
 Health outcomes are used as a proxy for human behavior, as at a national level, behavior is too complex to measure.
 The indicators in the Institutions & Resources and Safety Frameworks drivers have been shown correlated with improve safety outcomes at a statistically significant level.

 Intentional injury (crime, terrorism, war and suicide) are not included in the UL Safety Index.
 There are several indices and data sets available on these topics through other organizations.
 Other aspects of security, health, sustainability and wellbeing are being evaluated for inclusion in the Index.
 Future updates may include these aspects of a comprehensive measurement of safety.

 Normalizing the input indicators: The source data for the sixteen indicators that are used in the Safety Index algorithm have differing scales and values.
 In order to normalize the data for use in the algorithm, the base data were converted into indices between 0 and 100.
 The indices were calculated using the formula below:

 Thus, the index for the best performing country on a specific indicator will be 100, and the worst-performing country will be 0.

 Combining indicators to form drivers: The Institutions & Resources Driver is assessed through the arithmetic mean of the indicators of Wealth, Technology, Government Effectiveness and Education.